p2panda/handbook/spec/server-client/schemas.md

 #### Type: User logs

-No user log exists yet on the server when a client generates a new keypair.
-In the moment the clients sends its (first) message to the server, let's say an create instance message of type `comment` ...
+No user log exists yet on the server when a client generates a new key pair.
+In the moment the clients sends its (first) message to the server, for example a create instance message of type `comment` ...

 ```json
 {